DLopezMadrid/raspi_home_media_server/README.md

     ├── nginx
     └── etc...
 ```
 Most of the containers that I use are from [linuxserver.io](https://www.linuxserver.io/).
 The `docker-compose.yaml` file contains all the configs for them.
 The only one not from linuxserver.io is the NordVPN client one (from [bubuntux](https://hub.docker.com/r/bubuntux/nordvpn)), the reason for this is because this NordVPN client supports their new NordLynx (wireguard) protocol, which is supposed to be faster.

+The way that the containers are set up, all of them with the exception of deluge and transmission use the original host network.
+Deluge and transmission can only access the internet through the VPN container if it is properly connected, this avoids any traffic leak if the VPN connection goes down.

 ## Installation